 Congratulations on receiving the award!
 What are your thoughts on winning?

-What has 2017 been like so far for you?
+What has 2017 been like for Penguin so far?

-Are there any achievements in particular you’d like to share?
+Are there any achievements for the company in particular you’d like to share?

 What are your thoughts on awards such as the Licensing.biz People Awards?
 Do you feel it is important to shine the light on people in the industry?